 Richard Wilson was as important as William Hogarth, though he was a bit younger.
 His influence mainly refers to English landscape painting.
 Richard Wilson is often seen as the father of English landscape painting, and, same as Hogarth, he is regarded as one of the few people whose work influenced modern English painting and paved the way to its global success.

 George Stubbs was the first English painter to focus on painting animals.
 He also published a book about the anatomy of horses.
 He studied the movements and looks of animals before he painted them, giving his art an authentic note.
 He always wanted to make sure that his paintings did look as natural as possible, floating between a talented painter and extremely careful observer.
 This turned him into one of the most popular English painters of his time, and his animal paintings are still very popular and valued.

 Unfortunately, William Blake only received the attention and praise he deserved after his death.
 A talented poet, he was also able to transfer his poetry to his paintings.
 Today, his works are exhibited all over the world.

 While Thomas Girtin may not have been the best of all painters, he did play an important role when it came to turning watercolor paintings into a respected form of painting.
 Unfortunately, he died at a very young age, and many wondered how good he would have become if he had lived longer.

-Born in the same year as Thomas Girtin, JMW Turner was also using watercolors, but also created plenty of oil paintings.
-He is one of England's most beloved landscape painters, and is often called “Painter of Light”.
-His combination of realistic landscapes with the style of Romanticism influenced many other painters.
+Born in the same year as Thomas Girtin, JMW Turner was also using watercolors, but his oil paintings were no less amazing.
+He is one of England's most beloved landscape painters, and is often called the “Painter of Light”.
+His combination of realistic landscapes with the Romanticism style influenced many other modern painters.